mikowl/BoilerPress/README.md

 ##Other stuff included
 * jQuery 1.9.1 is registered in functions.php to prevent multiple instances of jQuery being loaded so don't link it in your header.php or whatever.
 * [Modernizr](http://modernizr.com/) - Comes in handy as most of our projects need to have IE7/8 support.
 The html5shiv v3.6 is included in Modernizr.
-Use the [build tool](http://modernizr.com/download/)  to create a custom build based on the projects need.
+Use the [build tool](http://modernizr.com/download/)  to create a custom build based on the projects needs.

 ###Included in /js/plugins.php
 * [Selectivizr](http://selectivizr.com/) - It's a bummer IE7/8 don't support attribute selectors and CSS3 pseudo-classes (for the most part), this fixes that.